FutureSharks/rpi-security/README.md

   - Motion triggered image capture.
   - Mobile notifications with images.
   - Detects when you are home and arms or disarms automatically.
-  - Can be remotely disabled or queried for status using pushbullet app.
+  - Can be remotely disabled or queried for status using [Telegram](https://telegram.org/).

 Similar to these products: